 At the forefront of laser eye surgery research

 Few laser eye surgeons monitor their outcomes scientifically.
-Most laser eye surgeons who do, only review a small sample of their total procedures and then rarely publish these in peer-reviewed medical journals.
+Most laser eye surgeons only review a small sample of their total procedures and rarely publish them in peer-reviewed medical journals.

 We use this system to calibrate the laser and refine our surgical technique for every single eye, ensuring it is precisely tuned to the individual patient’s needs.

 Very few laser eye surgery clinics have staff devoted to LASIK eye surgery and analysis.
 But for us, research is vital in ensuring our patients get the very best treatment possible.

 Our Research Manager and Programmer, Dr Tim Archer, joined the London Vision Clinic in 2003 to research, analyse, and publish the Clinic’s pioneering work in refractive surgery.
 He is a graduate of Oxford University, where he gained an MA in Mathematics and Cambridge University, where he completed the Postgraduate Diploma in Computer Science.
 He has also recently completed a PhD in Biomedical Sciences at Ulster University.

 Most clinics only review a proportion of their surgical outcomes.
 Still, Tim works with our surgeons to analyse the results of every single treatment, teasing out opportunities to perfect our approach even further.
 Tim has applied his computer science background to build and implement various software solutions to maximize the efficiency of data analysis at London Vision Clinic.
 These have included building the PIQASO II database to automate the analysis of refractive surgery outcomes and managing the Electronic Medical Records system.